voyage-ai/embedding_bench/README.md

 # Head-to-Head Comparison of Embedding Models

-This repository provides a simple and cost-efficient method for comparing the retrieval quality of several embedding models using a collection of unpaired queries and documents.
-It leverages GPT to score the top $k$ documents retrieved by different models and outputs the average score.
+This repository offers a straightforward and cost-effective method to compare the retrieval quality of various embedding models using a collection of unpaired queries and documents.
+For each embedding model, the process involves leveraging a language model to score the top $k$ documents retrieved and then calculating the average score across these documents and queries.
+This allows users to perform a head-to-head comparison by analyzing the average scores.

+**Detailed Steps**:

+*Document Embedding and Storage*:
+- Embed all documents using the embedding model.
+- Insert the embeddings into a vector database.

+*Query Processing*:
+- For each query:
+    - Generate the query embedding.
+    - Retrieve the top $k$ nearest documents based on the embedding.

+*Document Scoring*:
+- For each pair of (query, retrieved document):
+    - Use a language model to evaluate if the document contains useful information for answering the query.

+*Score Calculation*:
+- Calculate the average score for the top $k$ documents for each query.

+We repeat this process for each embedding model and output the overall average score.
+Users can perform a head-to-head comparison by analyzing the average scores.

 ## Installation